The Place Firenze – Incredible service and style in a boutique townhouse.

 - Parking: Valet parking to a local garage for €40 per day.
 Note: Driving in Florence is not fun and walking will get you to most places faster.

 - Extras: 24-hour front desk and exceptional concierge team at your service.
 Private check-in and check-out with a welcome drink.
 Several elegant art-filled lounges for relaxing, reading books from the library, or watching a film.
 Lovely hidden 4th-floor roof terrace.
 Fruits, coffee, drinks, and freshly baked cakes available during the day in the glass-roofed inner courtyard.
 Books on art, coffee, tea, and free minibar in the rooms; complimentary custom toiletries from Dr. Vranjes, robes, and slippers in the bathrooms.
+Drinks and snacks in the mini-bar are included in the room rates.
 Free local gym access.

 - When to Book: Book 3-4 months in advance for the summer high season.